Collyra-Modding-Guild/CollyraEngine/README.md

 - In the Main Menu Bar, inside the App item, there is a button you can press to Hot-Reload
 - The Engine will also automatically refresh if it detects any change to the .h or .cpp documents that are currently loadded in to the engine; but this option is disabled by default, if you wish to enable it, check the configuration window, under the Gameplay Systems menu.

+While scripting, you will see two C++ Macros with the names SERIALIZABLE & REFLECTABLE, every variable located there will, in the first case, be able to be manipulated from the inspector (only bools, ints & floats are avaliable for now) &, in the second case, be able to retain its value if a hot-reload is performed.
+The nomenclature to declare these is a little tricky, but we encourage you to create a new scripts (or you check the Tank.h example) to see how it works.

 ## Controls
 ### General